Dice Semimetric Losses: Optimizing the Dice Score with Soft Labels: Introduction

 \section{Introduction}

 Image segmentation is a fundamental task in medical image analysis.
-One of the key design choices in many segmentation pipelines that are based on neural networks is the loss function.
-In fact, the choice of loss function goes hand in hand with the metrics chosen to quantify the quality of the predicted segmentation~\cite{NatureVapnik1995}.
+One of the key design choices in many segmentation pipelines that are based on neural networks lies in the selection of the loss function.
+In fact, the choice of loss function goes hand in hand with the metrics chosen to assess the quality of the predicted segmentation~\cite{NatureVapnik1995}.
 The intersection-over-union (IoU) and the Dice score are commonly used metrics because they reflect both size and localization agreement, and they are more in line with perceptual quality compared to, e.g., pixel-wise accuracy~\cite{OptimizationTMI2020,MetricsMaier-HeinarXiv2023}.
-Hence, directly optimizing the IoU or the Dice score using differentiable surrogates as (part of) the loss function has become standard practice in semantic segmentation dealing with natural or medical images, respectively~\cite{Lovasz-softmaxLossBermanCVPR2018,nnU-NetIsenseeNatureMethods2021,OptimizationTMI2020,JMLsWangarXiv2023}.
-In medical imaging in particular, the Dice score and the soft Dice loss (SDL)~\cite{SoftDiceLossSudreMICCAIWorkshop2017} have become the standard practice, and some reasons behind its superior functioning have been uncovered and further optimizations have been explored~\cite{OptimizationTMI2020,TheoreticalBertelsMIA2021,TheDiceLossTilborghsMICCAI2022}.
+Consequently, directly optimizing the IoU or the Dice score using differentiable surrogates as (a part of) the loss function has become prevalent in semantic segmentation~\cite{Lovasz-softmaxLossBermanCVPR2018,nnU-NetIsenseeNatureMethods2021,OptimizationTMI2020,SAMKirillovICCV2023,JMLsWangNeurIPS2023}.
+In medical imaging in particular, the Dice score and the soft Dice loss (SDL)~\cite{V-NetMilletari3DV2016,SoftDiceLossSudreMICCAIWorkshop2017} have become the standard practice, and some reasons behind its superior functioning have been uncovered and further optimizations have been explored~\cite{OptimizationTMI2020,TheoreticalBertelsMIA2021,TheDiceLossTilborghsMICCAI2022}.